-16-18 year olds learners have the same entitlement to confidentiality as adults.
+16 to 18-year old learners have the same entitlement to confidentiality as adults.

-All staff work within the College's Safeguarding and Confidentiality Policies and procedures and cannot offer absolute confidentiality to their students.
+All staff work within the College's Safeguarding and Confidentiality policies and procedures and cannot offer absolute confidentiality to their students.
 In exceptional circumstances the staff member may take the decision to break confidentiality, with or without the learner's consent, if necessary.
 In this case their professional judgement will be used if: